Essay Subject

 Organization

-Essays must have an introduction, body, and conclusion with a clearly stated, well-developed
+Essays must have an introduction, body, and conclusion with a clearly stated, well-developed thesis statement supported by historical evidence.

 Works Cited